luizbgomide/sovereign/examples.md

 ![tiny](/assets/images/combat-1.png)

-The Delvers are blue, denoted by the first letter of their names.
+The PCs are blue, denoted by the first letter of their names.
 The Skeletal Warriors are orange, denoted with a W (for Warrior) and an identifying number.
 The Skeletal Archers are red, denoted with an A (for Archer) and an identifying number.

 Combat begins by rolling initiative.
 We'll say that the group's highest DEX is Colette's at +1.
-The Delvers roll `1d8+1: 8` and the Skeletons roll `1d8: 8`.
-[Ties go to the Delvers](/combat#combat-sequence)!
+The Players roll `1d8+1: 8` and the Skeletons roll `1d8: 8`.
+[Ties go to the Players](/combat#combat-sequence)!

 **Round 1**